 UCOWF is a non-profit organization, not an extension of any government entity; we are not empowered by any authority to investigate fraud.
 Our members are empowered to take action against suspected fraud by authorities within the boundaries of their own jurisdiction and purview but UCOWF is not an investigative agency nor does membership in UCOWF authorize anyone to conduct investigations into public assistance fraud.

 UCOWF does not obtain or develop statistics concerning welfare fraud.
 Welfare fraud is defined differently by states and provinces and is defined differently between the various programs.
 Some counties, states and provinces may have specific statutes defining and addressing welfare or public assistance fraud.
 Others may use more general criminal statutes under which the various forms of welfare fraud are lumped.
-Given this disparity of definitions, it would be quite tedious and difficult to get a true measure of fraud nationwide for statistical purposes.
+Given this disparity of definitions, getting a true measure of fraud nationwide is nearly impossible.

 UCOWF does not lobby lawmakers; our By-Laws expressly prohibit lobbying activities.
-We do provide our position and comments to the administrators of our nation’s social programs as they refine the way the program functions.
-We endeavor to work closely with those administrators to push for stronger program integrity measures within the various social program.
+We do provide our position and views to the administrators of our nation’s social programs as they refine the way the program functions.
+We may also reach out to members of Congress to offer our perspective or creative solutions identified by our members that strengthen program integrity measures within certain programs.

 Our Public Role